-The gospel in its simplest form is ten words: “Christ died for our sins and rose from the dead.”
+The gospel in its simplest form: “Christ died for our sins and rose from the dead.”

 The centrality of the gospel is not based on what we do for Christ, but what He did for us.
 He has provided a way for sinners to be pardoned instead of punished.
 Through Christ’s death and resurrection, we can have a relationship with God that transforms our lives forever when we place our trust in Jesus alone.

 John 3:16 offers a simple outline of the three things God wants us to know: His love, His gift, and His offer of salvation.